-DE it enacted by the King's Most Excellent Majesty, D by and with the advice and consent of the Legislative Council and Legislative Assembly of New South Wales in Parliament assembled, and by the authority of the same, as follows :---- citation, and commencement.
+DE it enacted by the King's Most Excellent Majesty, D by and with the advice and consent of the Legislative Council and Legislative Assembly of New South Wales in Parliament assembled, and by the authority of the same, as follows:-

-1. (1) This Act may be cited as the "Legal Short title, Practitioners (Amendment) Act, 1932."
+1. (1) This Act may be cited as the "Legal Short title, Practitioners (Amendment) Act, 1933."